telit/bravo-aws-expresslink/get-started-guide-bravo-aws.md

 ## Prerequisites

-You should have received a firmware image signed by the Telit Cinterion.
-Along with the firmware image, you should receive additional signing metadata such as:
+Download the latest signed image firmware from [Telit Cinterion Download Zone](https://telit.com/download-zone).
+Along with the firmware image, you will download additional signing metadata such as:

 1. Signature hashing algorithm used (Example: SHA-256)
 2. Signature encryption algorithm used (Example: ECDSA)